To diagnose Churg-Strauss syndrome, doctors usually request several types of tests, including:

-Corticosteroids.
-Prednisone is the most commonly prescribed drug for Churg-Strauss syndrome.
-Your doctor may prescribe a high dose of corticosteroids or a boost in your current dose of corticosteroids to get your symptoms under control as soon as possible.
+Prednisone, which reduces inflammation, is the most commonly prescribed drug for Churg-Strauss syndrome.
+Your doctor might prescribe a high dose of corticosteroids or a boost in your current dose of corticosteroids to get your symptoms under control quickly.

-But because high doses of corticosteroids can cause serious side effects, your doctor will decrease the dose gradually until you're taking the smallest amount that will keep your disease under control.
+High doses of corticosteroids can cause serious side effects, so your doctor will decrease the dose gradually until you're taking the smallest amount that will keep your disease under control.
 Even lower doses taken for extended periods can cause side effects.

 Side effects of corticosteroids include bone loss, high blood sugar, weight gain, cataracts and hard-to-treat infections.

-Other immunosuppressive drugs.
 For people with mild symptoms, a corticosteroid alone may be enough.
-Other people may require another immunosuppressive drug, such as cyclophosphamide, azathioprine (Azasan, Imuran) or methotrexate (Trexall), to reduce the body's immune reaction still further.
+Other people may need to add another drug to help suppress their immune systems.

-Because these drugs impair your body's ability to fight off infection and can cause other serious side effects, your condition will be closely monitored while you're taking them.
+Because these drugs impair your body's ability to fight infection and can cause other serious side effects, your condition will be closely monitored while you're taking them.

-Long-term treatment with prednisone can cause a number of side effects.
+Long-term treatment with corticosteroids can cause a number of side effects.
 You can minimize these problems by taking the following steps: